-Energy giant AGL has launched a new digital service that allows customers to monitor their electricity consumption by appliance category, meaning you can see exactly how much you’re spending on things like cooking, heating, cooling, watching the TV and washing the dishes.
+Energy giant AGL has launched a new digital service that allows customers to monitor their electricity usage by appliance category, meaning you can see exactly how much cash you’re spending on things like cooking, heating, cooling, watching the TV and washing the dishes.

-AGL’s Chief Customer Officer, Melissa Reynolds, said the ‘Energy Insights’ service would give customers further value from their digital energy meters and the knowledge to reduce power consumption to save on bills.
+AGL’s Chief Customer Officer, Melissa Reynolds, said the ‘Energy Insights’ service would give customers further value from their digital energy meters and the knowledge to reduce power usage to save on bills.

 “This service uses digital meter data and smart algorithms to provide customers with personalised estimates of how much energy is used in each category, the approximate cost and its contribution to their overall bill,” she said.